Tinformant/Leet/Tree/Traversal/README.md

 * 145 Binary Tree Postorder Traversal
 * 105 Construct Binary Tree from Preorder and Inorder Traversal
-* 106 Construct Binary Tree from Inorder and Postorder Traversal
+* 106 Construct Binary Tree from Inorder and Postorder Traversal Basic BFS/DFS
+* 515 Find Largest Value in Each Tree Row
+* 637 Average of Levels in Binary Tree
 ## Preorder, Inorder and Postorder
 1. Inorder: left -> root -> right
 ```java